-- 2.1 We consulted businesses and residents on this policy between 27 June 2011 and 8 August 2011.
-It was adopted by the Licensing Committee on 15 June 2011,.
-It was reviewed by the Licensing Committee in July 2014 and the revisions contained in this version come into effect from 14 August 2014. - 2.2 All enforcement powers are delegated to the Head of Community and Customer Services.
-The Environmental Health and Licensing Section Head and team managers may authorise the issue of a simple caution.
-They, in consultation with the Legal Services Head Section, may authorise a prosecution.
-In cases of doubt as to a particular course of action the Head of Community and Customer Services shall make the final decision.

-2.3 We will review our policies and procedures on a regular basis and in the light of changes in legislation, case-law or best practice.
+- 2.1 We are consulting businesses and residents on this policy between 15 July and 19 August 2016. - 2.2 All enforcement powers are delegated to the Head of Service who in turn authorises officers on the basis of competency.
+The Section Head and Team Managers are authorised to issue a simple caution and, in the case of certain housing offences, the application for a Rent Repayment Order and/or issuing of a financial penalty as an alternative to prosecution.
+They, in consultation with the Legal Services Head of Service, may authorise a prosecution.
+In cases of doubt as to a particular course of action the Head of Service for Environmental Health and Licensing service shall make the final decision. - 2.3 We will review our policies and procedures on a regular basis and in the light of changes in legislation, case-law or best practice.